danknights/mice5035/tutorials/06_statistical_testing_in_R/README.md

 ix <- map$Generation == "2ndGen" | map$Generation == "Control"
 ```

 Let us now examine how many subjects are in each group in the `Generation` variable.
 We can use the `table` command to show us the size of each group in a categorical variable.
-Run these in the console:
+Run these in the console (no need to save them in your source file).
 ```bash
 # How many subjects belonging to each generation?
 table(map$Generation)